FyZyX/vocava/src/vocava/llm/prompts/games-jeopardy.md

 }
 ```

-Make sure to include all 5 categories and all 5 questions for each category.
+You MUST include ALL 5 CATEGORIES and ALL 5 QUESTIONS for each category.